actions-marketplace-validations/mskelton_wait-for-netlify-action/README.md

-# Wait for Netlify Deploy — A GitHub Action ⏱
+# Wait for Netlify Action ⏱

-Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Netlify Preview URL?
-This action will wait until the url is available before running the next task.

-This is a fork of [JakePartusch/wait-for-netlify-action](https://github.com/JakePartusch/wait-for-netlify-action) that uses the deployment for the commit, rather than for the PR.
+> GitHub Action to wait for a Netlify Preview Deployment.

-## Inputs
+## Options

 ### `site_name`